surma/surma.dev/content/things/compile-js.md

 [QuickJS], a small JavaScript VM that is fully ES2015 compliant.
 It was written by Fabrice Bellard, who also created qemu, ffmpeg and tcc.
 The problem is that the resulting Wasm module is over 250KB.
-To work around that, I tried removing the JS parser and only compile QuickJS's byte code VM.
+To work around that, I tried removing the JS parser and only compile QuickJS’s byte code VM.
 Alas, no cigar.
 Even removing unused globals (like `ArrayBuffer` or `Symbol`) did not get me under the limit.